cqse/teamscale-javascript-profiler/architecture-decisions/one-phase-instrumenter/0003-one-phase-cover-functions.md

 ```

 Advantages:
+- Better to understand, less explanation needed.
 Drawbacks:
+- Coverage statements are a bit longer, bundle size increases.

-## Approach 2: Separate coverage functions for each file in the origin.
+## Approach 2: Separate coverage functions for each file in the origin

 The number of arguments is reduced, one variable lookup less.